My research interests are:

 - autonomous, i.e. can behave appropriately in complex, dynamic environments without being fully controlled by an operator (human);

-- adaptive, i.e. can perform well in unpredictable conditions;
+- adaptive, i.e. can perform well in changing environments;

 - collaborative, i.e. can interact with each other and humans to safely and effectively accomplish their missions.

-Creating intelligent control systems for such agents is a challenging problem.
-To solve it one needs to use the variety of methods from Artificial Intelligence (incl. machine learning), control theory , computer cognitive modelling etc.
+Creating intelligent control systems for mobile agents is a challenging problem.
+To solve it one needs to use the variety of methods from AI, control theory, computer cognitive modelling etc.

 Currently I’m involved in research and development of methods and algorithms for localization, mapping, path and motion planning.

 The videos provide an insight of what we are doing in the lab.